Valencia-oh/PKMN-Jade/README.md

 ## Implemented Features
 - ***ERASERHEAD BABY!!*** really just a joke mon, but I wanted to release a version with it usable
 - Removed Trade+Item Evos, now just use the item
-- 12 new real pokemon, bringing the total to 265 (Applin, Wingull, Volcarona, Galvantula, Mabosstiff and Falinks lines + Mamoswine, Honchkrow and Togekiss)
+- 18 new real pokemon, bringing the total to 268 (Applin, Wingull, Volcarona, Galvantula, Mabosstiff, Manectric, and Falinks lines + Mamoswine, Honchkrow and Togekiss)
-- HMs done through party not attacks (done through CSE)
+- HMs done through party not attacks (added with CSE)
-- overhauled PC (done through CSE)
+- overhauled PC (added with CSE)
 - Fairy Type

 ## Planned Features